bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 including TCP-Reno {{!RFC5681}}, TCP-NewReno {{!RFC6582}}{{!RFC6675}},
 SCTP {{?RFC4960}}, and TFRC {{!RFC5348}}, which use the same linear increase function for window growth.
-We refer to all Reno-style TCP standards and their variants collectively as "Reno TCP" below because they use the Additive Increase and Multiplicative Decrease algorithm (AIMD).
+We refer to all Reno-style TCP standards and their variants collectively as "Reno TCP" below.

 CUBIC, originally proposed in {{HRX08}}, is a modification to the congestion control algorithm of classical Reno TCP to remedy this